-A recording of my Facebook Live broadcast from the workshop follows (it was originally posted on my Facebook page):
+Watch a recording of my workshop below via YouTube (it was originally streamed live to my Facebook page):

 The workshop was designed to help individuals understand what personal branding is and what it is not, why personal branding is important personally and professionally, and how to create your personal brand.
 Attendees don’t need prior personal branding experience to participate in the workshop, which is organized into the following three sections:

 1. What is a Personal Brand?

 2. Why Do I Need a Personal Brand?

 3. How Do I Create a Personal Brand?